Negation and partial axiomatizations of dependence and independence logic revisited: Introduction

 \section{Introduction}

-Negation and partial axiomatizations of dependence and independence logic have been studied in the literature.
-In this paper, we take a new look at these topics.

-\emph{Dependence logic} was introduced by V\"{a}\"{a}n\"{a}nen \cite{Van07dl} as a development of \emph{Henkin quantifier} \cite{henkin61} and \emph{independence-friendly logic} \cite{Hintikka98book}.
+\emph{Dependence logic} was introduced by V\"{a}\"{a}n\"{a}nen \cite{Van07dl} as a development of \emph{Henkin quantifiers} \cite{henkin61} and \emph{independence-friendly logic} \cite{Hintikka98book}.
 Recently, Gr\"{a}del and V\"{a}\"{a}n\"{a}nen \cite{D_Ind_GV} defined a variant of dependence logic, called \emph{independence logic}.
 The two logics add to first-order logic new types of atomic formulas $\dep(\vec{x},y)$ and $\vec{x}\perp_{\vec{z}}\vec{y}$, called \emph{dependence atom} and \emph{independence atom}, to explicitly specify the dependence and independence relations between variables.
 Intuitively, $\dep(\vec{x},y)$ states that ``the value of $y$ is completely determined by the values of the variables in the tuple $\vec{x}$\,'', and $\vec{x}\perp_{\vec{z}}\vec{y}$ states that ``given the values of the variables $\vec{z}$, the values of $\vec{x}$ and the values of $\vec{y}$ are completely independent of each other".
 These properties cannot be meaningfully manifested in \emph{single} assignments of the variables.
-Therefore unlike in the case of the usual Tarskian semantics, formulas of dependence and independence logic are evaluated on \emph{sets} of assignments (called \emph{teams}) instead.
-This semantics is called \emph{team semantics} and was introduced by Hodges \cite{Hodges1997a,Hodges1997b}.
+Therefore unlike the usual Tarskian semantics where satisfaction relation is defined with respect to {\em single} assignments of a model, formulas of dependence and independence logic are evaluated on \emph{sets} of assignments (called \emph{teams}) instead.
+This semantics, introduced by Hodges \cite{Hodges1997a,Hodges1997b}, is called \emph{team semantics}.

 Dependence and independence logic are known to have the same expressive power as existential second-order logic $\Sigma^1_1$ (see \cite{KontVan09} and \cite{Pietro_I/E}).
-This fact has two negative consequences: The logics are not closed under classical negation and are not axiomatizable.
+This fact has two negative consequences: The logics are not closed under classical negation and they are not (effectively) axiomatizable.
 The aim of this paper is to shed some new light on these problems.